 By Guillermo Parra-Bernal and Matthias Inverardi

-SAO PAULO/ESSEN (Reuters) - Thyssenkrupp AG (TKAG.DE) has struck a deal to sell its loss-making Brazilian steel mill CSA to Ternium SA (TX.N) for 1.26 billion euros ($1.3 billion), ending a foray into the Americas that led to billions of euros in losses.
+SAO PAULO/ESSEN (Reuters) - Thyssenkrupp AG (TKAG.DE) has struck a deal to sell money-losing Brazilian steel mill CSA Cia Siderúrgica do Atlántico SA to Ternium SA (TX.N) for 1.26 billion euros ($1.3 billion), ending a foray into the Americas that led to years of massive losses.

-Thyssenkrupp finance chief Guido Kerkhoff said on Wednesday the deal was also "clearly a positive signal" for talks between the German group and India's Tata Steel (TISC.NS) over a possible merger of their European steel units.
+Thyssenkrupp Chief Financial Officer Guido Kerkhoff called the deal "clearly a positive signal" for talks between the German group and India's Tata Steel Ltd (TISC.NS) over a possible merger of their European steel units.
+Thyssenkrupp's net debt should shrink when the sale is completed by the end of the third quarter.

 Reuters reported in October that ThyssenKrupp and Ternium, a steelmaker in the Italian-Argentine Techint Group of industrial companies, were in advanced talks.